-3 Exemption does not apply to certain highly compensated employees under a program that favors those employees.
-4 Exemption does not apply to certain key employees under a plan that favors those employees.

-5 Exemption does not apply to services for tax preparation, accounting, legal, or brokerage services.
+Exemption does not apply to certain key employees under a plan that ravors those employees.
+Exemption does not apply to services for tax preparation, accounting, legal, or brokerage services.

-6 If the employee receives a qualified bicycle commuting reimbursement in a qualified bicycle commuting month, the employee cannot receive commuter highway vehicle, transit pass, or qualified parking benefits in that same month.
+If the employee receives a qualified bicycle commuting reimbursement in a qualified bicycle commuting month, the employee cannot receive commuter highway vehicle, transit pass, or qualified parking benefits in that same month.